-The Citadel vs. Mercer, to be played to be played in Macon, Georgia, at Mercer University Stadium, with kickoff at 4:00 pm ET on Saturday, November 1.
-The game will not be televised.
-It will be streamed on ESPN3.com, with Dan Mathews providing play-by-play, D.J.
-Shockley supplying the analysis, and Hannah Chalker reporting from the sidelines.
+The Citadel vs. VMI, to be played on Alumni Memorial Field at Foster Stadium in Lexington, Virginia, with kickoff at 1:30 pm ET on Saturday, November 15.
+The game will not be televised, but will be streamed on ESPN3.com, with Pete Yanity providing play-by-play and Will Merritt supplying the analysis.

-Note: this game will NOT be streamed on the SoCon Digital Network.
+Note: the contest will not be streamed on the SoCon Digital Network.

 WQNT-1450 AM [audio link], originating in Charleston, will be the flagship station for The Citadel Sports Network.
-WQNT will have a two-hour pregame show prior to each home football game that will be hosted by Ted Byrne.
 The pregame show and game broadcast will be produced by Jay Harper, who will also provide updates on other college football action.

 Links of interest:

 The former Clemson radio tandem of Pete Yanity and Will Merritt will be handling play-by-play and analysis for ESPN3.com’s streaming coverage of the game.
 Yanity and Merritt have worked two other ESPN3.com productions involving SoCon teams this season, earlier calling Samford-Furman and Wofford-Chattanooga.

 A few weeks ago, I wrote an essay about VMI’s football history and its re-entry into the Southern Conference for the premier Navy football blog, The Birddog (the Midshipmen were playing the Keydets that week).
 In lieu of me detailing the program’s recent history on the gridiron, as I tend to do in this space, you can read that piece here: Link